eyedeekay/speaks/I_STALK.md

 It takes roughly 8 1/2 hours to compile [my coreboot experiments](https://github.com/eyedeekay/vendor) on it.
 I can take it to work, start compilation, and fail once.
 But for desktops, man, it's a buyer's market if you pay attention.
-Go on ebay the right day, you can get something that'll reduce that to about an hour.
+Go on ebay the right day, you can get something that'll reduce that to about an hour for like 40 bucks.
 But try carrying that motherfucker with you to work.
 If you think that's possible to do safely, you're living in a different bubble than me that's all I'm saying.

 So I need to be able to talk to the desktop, which is at home, from the laptop, which I take with me to work.
 In order to do that well, I need to be able to